Matt-Eva/intro-to-hash-tables/README.md

 ## But What is a Hash Table?

-Put simply, a hash table is a type of data structure that connects pairs keys with values.
+Put simply, a hash table is a type of data structure that pairs keys with values.

 Example of a dictionary in Python: